sidibee/VIAMObstacleAvoidance/README.md

 ![image](img1.jpg)
 ![image](img2.jpg)

 2. **Flat Surfaces/Floor Placement**: The algorithm may struggle to identify flat, untextured surfaces as it relies on visible edges to detect obstacles.
 This can result in the rover not recognizing certain obstacles or terrain features.
-Placing the rover directly on the floor can cause the edge detection algorithm to pick up carpet textures or other floor irregularities, leading to a high number of false positives for obstacles.We had significant issues with using the rover on the 5th floor carpet of the NYU Data Science building due to this, as shown below.
+Placing the rover directly on the floor can cause the edge detection algorithm to pick up carpet textures or other floor irregularities, leading to a high number of false positives for obstacles.
+We had significant issues with using the rover on the 5th floor carpet of the NYU Data Science building due to this, as shown below.

 ![image](img3.jpg)